 Ste р Command Remarks 1.
-Enter system view. system-view N/A
+Enter system view. system-view N/A 2.

-Ste р Command Remarks 2.
 Create an IPv6 advanced ACL and enter its view. acl ipv6 number acl6-number [name acl6-name] [match-order { auto config }] By default, no ACL exists.
 IPv6 advanced ACLs are numbered in the range of 3000 to 3999.
 You can use the acl ipv6 name acl6-name command to enter the view of a named IPv6 ACL.
 3. Configure a description for the IPv6 advanced ACL. description text Optional.
 By default, an IPv6 advanced ACL has no ACL description.
-4. Set the rule numbering step. step step-value Optional.
+4. set the rule numbering step. step step-value Optional.
 5 by default.
-5. Create or edit a rule. rule [rule-id] { deny permit } protocol [{ ack ack-value fin fin-value psh psh-value rst rst-value syn syn-value urg urg-value } established } counting destination { dest dest-prefix dest/dest-prefix any } destination-port operator port1 [port2] dscp dscp flow-label flow-label-value fragment icmp6-type { icmp6-type icmp6-code icmp6-message } logging routing [type routing-type] source { source source-prefix source-port operator port1 [port2] time-range time-range-name] By default IPv6 advanced ACL does not contain any rule.
-If an IPv6 advanced ACL is for QoS traffic classification or packet filtering, do not specify the fragment or routing keyword, or specify neq for the operator argument.
-The logging and counting keywords (even if specified) do not take effect for QoS traffic classification.
+5. Create or edit a rule. rule [rule-id] { deny permit } protocol [{ { ack ack-value fin fin-value psh psh-value rst rst-value syn syn-value urg urg-value } established } counting destination { dest dest-prefix dest/dest-prefix any } destination-port operator port1 [port2] dscp dscp flow-label flow-label-value fragment icmp6-type { icmp6-type icmp6-code icmp6-message } logging routing [type routing-type] source { source source-prefix source-port operator port1 [port2] time-range time-range-name vpn-instance vpn-instance-name] By default IPv6 advanced ACL does not contain any rule.
+The vpn-instance vpn-instance-name option is not available on an HP 5500 SI switch.
+If an IPv6 advanced ACL is for QoS traffic classification or packet filtering: Do not specify the fragment or routing keyword.
+Do not specify the vpn-instance keyword.
+Do not specify neq for the operator argument.
+Do not specify the flow-label keyword if the ACL is for outbound QoS traffic classification or outbound packet filtering on an HP 5500 EI switch The logging and counting keywords (even if specified) do not take effect when the ACL is used for traffic classification.
 6. Add or edit a rule comment. rule rule-id comment text Optional.
 By default, no rule comments are configured.
 7. Add or edit a rule range remark. rule [rule-id] remark text Optional.
 By default, no rule range remarks are configured.

-8. Enable counting ACL rule matches performed in hardware. hardware-count enable Optional.
+Step Command Remarks 8.
+Enable counting ACL rule matches performed in hardware. hardware-count enable Optional.
 Disabled by default.
 When the ACL is referenced by a QoS policy, this command does not take effect.